Education in France: Colles

 The amount of work required of the students is high.
 In addition to class time and homework, students spend several hours each week completing oral exams called colles (sometimes written 'khôlles' to look like a Greek word, that way of writing being initially a khâgneux's joke since khâgneux study Ancient Greek).
 The colles are unique to French academic education in CPGEs.

 In scientific and business CPGEs, colles consist of oral examinations twice a week, in French, foreign languages (usually English, German, or Spanish), maths, physics, philosophy, or geopolitics—depending on the type of CPGE.
 Students, usually in groups of three or four, spend an hour facing a professor alone in a room, answering questions and solving problems.

 In humanities CPGEs, colles are usually taken every quarter in every subject.
 Students have one hour to prepare a short presentation that takes the form of a French-style dissertation (a methodologically codified essay, typically structured in 3 parts: thesis, counter-thesis, and synthesis) in history, philosophy, etc. on a given topic, or the form of a commentaire composé (a methodologically codified form of literary criticism) in literature and foreign languages.
 In Ancient Greek or Latin, they involve a translation and a commentary.
 The student then has 20 minutes to present his/her work to the teacher, who finally asks some questions on the presentation and on the corresponding topic.

 Colles are regarded as very stressful, particularly due to the high standards expected by the teachers, and the subsequent harshness that may be directed at students who do not perform adequately.
-But they are important insofar as they prepare the students, from the very first year, for the oral part of the highly competitive examinations, which are reserved for the happy few who pass the written part.
+But they are important insofar as they prepare the students, from the very first year, for the oral part of the highly competitive examinations, which are reserved for the few who pass the written part.